 10 principles of ESOL teaching

-A principle is a basic theory or belief that influences how we do things.
-Over my years as an ESOL lecturer, I’ve developed my own principles which influence how I teach.
 Everyone is different and these are my own personal principles suited to my own teaching context.
 I’d like to share them with you so that you can reflect on your own principles related to your own teaching context.

 1. Be learner centred

-The social practices approach focuses on equipping learners with the functional skills they need for their daily lives.
-They may need to know how to read a school report or what to do in an emergency situation.
 I’ve had students that told me they phoned an ambulance because they had a bad headache, or that the fire services visited them when they used a disposable barbeque on the balcony of their high rise flat.
 It goes without saying that I thought it important to create a lesson on the emergency services for my book, the A-Z of ESOL.
 The lesson helps students assess which service they should call, which number to dial and whether they even need to call.

-4. Include literacy
+3. Include literacy skills development

 Many ESOL students have ‘jagged profiles’.
 They may be confident with speaking and listening but have minimal literacy skills.
 Even at higher levels, I find myself reminding students to write in sentences, use paragaphs and not to forget their capital letters.
 At lower levels, I spend a lot of time on reading, writing, phonics and spelling.

-We are living in a digital world yet many of my students lack confidence with computers.
-In some cases, they struggle to use ‘shift’ to add a capital letter or use a mouse.
-I’ve lost count of how many times I’ve reset the Virtual Learning Environment passwords for my beginner students, but we’ll get there.
-We always do.
 Never give up, no matter how frustrating it may be is my mantra!
 If I’m in a classroom without computers, I’ll ask students to use their smartphones.
 This gives them the confidence to access the VLE from home.
 I also encourage them to find IT classes in the local community (often in the local library).

-6. Encourage employability
+5. Encourage employability skills development

 To me, employability is the 5th skill.
 Finding a job in an English speaking country is challenging not only because of the language barrier, but also because it can be a whole new process.
 In some countries, if you want to find a job you may just ask your family and friends, or go to a local roundabout where recruiters will ask around for the skills they are looking for.
 The idea of selling yourself on paper, identifying skills and qualities and dressing appropriately for an interview can be very alien concepts.